siamsplash5/uptime-monitor-app/README.md

 # Uptime Monitor App

 The Uptime Monitor App is a Node.js application that monitors the status of up to 5 websites, and sends notifications to users about the current status (up or down) of the websites.
 Users can receive notifications via SMS, and can log in/sign up to manage their personal data.
+Special thanks to "Learn with Sumit".

 ## Key Features: